nasin-lang/tree-sitter-nasin/README.md

-# Torvo Language
+# Nasin Language

-Torvo is a pure functional language with a easy syntax and a strong expressive type system.
+Nasin is a pure functional language with a easy syntax and a strong expressive type system.

 ## Warning